MasterOfLogic1/ExcelXmlManager/README.md

      - `excelFullFilePath`: Full path to the Excel file.
      - `sheetName`: Name of the sheet to read.
      - `hasHeader`: Indicates if the first row contains headers.
-   - Processes shared strings and sheet data XML to populate the `DataTable`.

 2. **ReadExcelToTable(excelFullFilePath As String, sheetIndex As Integer, hasHeader As Boolean) As DataTable**
    - An overload of the previous method, which reads the sheet based on its index.